martinezjavier/esp32-dice-chess/README.md

-# Chess Piece Randomizer for ESP32-S2 Mini
+# Chess Piece Randomizer for LILYGO T-Display-S3

 ## Description

-This project implements a chess piece randomizer using an ESP32-S2 Mini board and an ST7735R display.
-It's designed to replace a traditional dice in a dice chess game, randomly displaying chess pieces on the screen when activated.
+This project implements a chess piece randomizer using a LILYGO T-Display-S3 board.
+It's designed to replace a traditional dice in a dice chess game, randomly displaying chess pieces on the integrated screen when activated.

 ## Features

-- Displays random chess pieces on an ST7735R 128x128 pixel display
+- Displays random chess pieces on the built-in 1.9" ST7789V LCD display (170x320 pixels)
 - Uses a button input to trigger new random piece selection
 - Smooth animation effect when changing pieces
 - Configurable for different chess pieces

 ## Hardware Requirements

-- ESP32-S2 Mini board
+- LILYGO T-Display-S3 board (includes ESP32-S3 and integrated display)
-- ST7735R display (128x128 pixels)
-- Push button connected to IO0
+- Push button connected to GPIO0
-- Appropriate connections for SPI communication

 ## Software Dependencies

 - CircuitPython
 - Adafruit CircuitPython libraries:
   - adafruit_imageload
-  - adafruit_st7735r
+  - adafruit_st7789

 ## Installation

-1. Install CircuitPython on your ESP32-S2 Mini board.
+1. Install CircuitPython on your LILYGO T-Display-S3 board.
 2. Copy the following files to your board:
    - `code.py` (main script)
    - `data/` directory containing chess piece images: